 Is it a roof and a friend that you need?
 Yeah, I've been on those park benches before and I know they're not the most charismatic things.
-Plus with all these English-Canadians looming in the streets at night, you might end up playing in an indie rock band in a plaid shirt and bearing a slick 'stache before you even know it.
+Knock at our door - only if you like cats though, because if you don't you're a bad person.

 And if Philippe and I ever knock at your door (oh, we will) please let us in.
 We were well brought-up and won't shit in the plants, I swear.